veloxineology/docs/docs/getting-started.md

 sidebar_position: 1
 ---

-Spicetify is a multiplatform command-line tool to customize the official Spotify client.
+Spicetify is a multiplatform command-line tool to customize the official Spotify client. this shit is nice.

 ## Installation